-These apps tend to have less distractions than a word processor, and contain all the editing features you need.
+These apps tend to have fewer distractions than a word processor and contain all the editing features you need.
 You can generally extend their functionality with plugins, to add exactly the writing features that you need, for example:

 - improved Markdown formatting with syntax highlighting, shortcut keys, and a preview pane.